Skip to content

 Yes.
 Rigid foam (EPS, XPS, polyiso) is excellent for continuous insulation on exterior walls to reduce thermal bridging.
 It can also be used in basement walls and under slabs.

 Building code U-value requirements apply to new construction.
 Renovation and extensions may be subject to different rules — check with your local authority.
 U-value calculations for load-bearing external elements should be verified by a qualified engineer or energy assessor.
+Insulation thicknesses and roll coverages in this guide are indicative; always confirm with the specific product data sheet for exact lambda values and coverage per pack.
 Last reviewed: May 2026